 NEW ONLINE TRAINING TOOLKIT FOR CERVICAL SCREENING TAKERS LAUNCHED

-As the culmination of the 'Are you ready for your screen test?' campaign, The Lesbian and Gay Foundation, supported by NHS Cervical Screening Programmes, has launched an online training toolkit which enables cervical screening practitioners to improve patient experience for lesbian and bisexual women.
+As the culmination of the 'Are you ready for your screen test?' campaign, LGBT Foundation, supported by NHS Cervical Screening Programmes, has launched an online training toolkit which enables cervical screening practitioners to improve patient experience for lesbian and bisexual women.

 The short module, which takes less than 20 minutes to complete, includes practical suggestions for improving practice alongside the firsthand experiences of lesbian and bisexual women and addresses some the the myths around cervical screening for women who have sex with women.